-Sally was half-aware that Sirius Black was practically flirting with her, but the other half was watching James and the rest of the Gryffindor team with increasing concern.
+Sally was half-aware that Sirius Black was talking to her, but the other half was watching James and the rest of the Gryffindor team with increasing concern.

-“Sirius,” he said, holding out his hand to shake.
-Sally tore her gaze away from James and the rest of the team; she couldn’t help noticing that Sirius had a rough, calloused palm from the Beater’s bats.
+“Sirius,” he said, trying to get her full attention by holding out his hand to shake.
+Sally tore her gaze away from James and the rest of the team; and she couldn’t help noticing that Sirius had a rough, calloused palm from the Beater’s bats.
 She smiled, half-shyly at him.

 “Sally,” she told him, and he flashed her a quick smile in return.

 Sirius looked at James, in the middle of the common room, being bombarded by angry teammates, and frowned.
 “Why is James being lynched?”

 “He said that the Slytherin captain is going to be watching our practices,” Sally admitted after a moment.

 Black’s eyebrows- Sirius’ eyebrows, Sally reminded herself- shot up.
 “The Slytherin captain will be doing what?” he said, his voice dangerously low.